 According to human capital theory, knowledge and people skills are the most important assets in any organisation (Becker, 1993).
 The theory suggests that individuals and society derive economic benefits from investments in people which take the form of formal education, informal education and on-the-job training.
-For firms or employees to invest in on-the-job training and development, two types of training are relevant, namely general training and specific training.
-They differ in their transferability after a job change.
-General training will affect employees' productivity in all firms while specific training is only applicable to a particular firm.
+For firms or employees to invest in on-the-job training and development, two types of training are relevant, namely general training will affect employees' productivity in all firms while specific training is only applicable to a particular firm.
 Nowadays employers are more willing to invest in soft skills, particular most in-demand soft skills (Kessler & Lülfesmann, 2006; Ibrahim et al., 2017).
-Although there is increasing demand for soft skills by employers, there is still a lack of study whether the employers consider employees' soft skills training as an expense or investment.
+Although there is increasing demand for soft skills training as an expense or investment.